spraakbanken/sparv-retreat2024/README.md

 Now try your new annotator, just like before!

-# Bonus task: Add an exporter
+# Bonus task 1: Add an exporter

 Sparv supports a lot of different export formats.
 Usually they contain the text of the corpus and its annotations, like the XML files we've been creating so far.
 But Sparv also creates CSV files with